jitsi/lib-jitsi-meet/doc/tokens.md

 ### Installing token plugin

 Token authentication can be integrated automatically using Debian package install.
-Once you have jitsi-meet installed just install 'jitsi-meet-tokens' on top of it.
+Once you have jitsi-meet installed just install 'jitsi-meet-prosody' on top of it.
 In order to have it configured automatically at least version 779 of jitsi-meet is required which comes with special Prosody config template.

 ```
-apt-get install jitsi-meet-tokens
+apt-get install jitsi-meet-prosody
 ```

 Proceed to "Patching Prosody" section to finish configuration.